What is the MoSCoW method?

 Prioritization of requirements

-Before implementing the MoSCoW method, businesses must ensure the teams involved in the project and other stakeholders agree on the project objectives and the factors that will be used for prioritization.
-Plans for settling disagreements should also be established.
+Before implementing the MoSCoW method, businesses must ensure the teams involved in the project and other stakeholders agree on the project objectives and the factors they use for prioritization.
+They should also establish plans for settling disagreements.

-Next, teams should decide what percentage of resources will be assigned to each category.
-For example, 20% of the resources could be allocated to the could-have requirements, while 40% is given to must-haves and 30% is given to should-haves.
+Next, teams should decide what percentage of resources they assign to each category.
+For example, they could allocate 20% of the resources to the could-have requirements, while giving 40% to must-haves and 30% to should-haves.

-Once the requirements have been gathered and agreements have been reached between the business and stakeholders, then the teams can start assigning requirements to each of the following four categories:
+Once the teams and stakeholders gather requirements and reach agreements, then the teams can start assigning requirements to each of the following four categories.

-M -- Must have.
 This first category includes all the requirements that are necessary for the successful completion of the project.
-These should be non-negotiable elements that provide the minimum usable subset (MUST) of requirements.
+These are non-negotiable elements that provide the minimum usable subset of requirements.